 - Brown and drain the Italian sausage.
 Add sausage to a large mixing bowl.

-- Butter the sides and bottom of a 10 inch spring form pan.
-Add dough to the pan and press to form up the sides.
-Allow 1” of the dough overhang.
+- Butter the sides and bottom of a 10-inch springform pan.
+Add the dough to the pan and press to form up the sides.
+Allow an inch of the dough to overhang.

 - Use a fork to pierce the bottom of the dough 3 to 4 times.
 Lay ½ of the mozzarella and provolone to cover the bottom.